Shootings occur at Sarona Market, a popular gathering place in Tel Aviv

-Tel Aviv is not as violent as Jerusalem, but has not escaped bloodshed.
+Tel Aviv is not as violent as Jerusalem, but it has not escaped bloodshed.

-Two people were killed January 1 when a gunman sprayed bullets from an automatic weapon near a pub in Tel Aviv.
+Two people were killed in January when a gunman sprayed bullets from an automatic weapon near a pub there.
 Seven people were wounded.
-In March, an American was killed and 10 other people were wounded in a stabbing along an oceanfront boardwalk.
-Anti-police riots broke out in May 2015.

-U.S. State Department deputy spokesman Mark Toner issued a statement condemning “today’s horrific terrorist attack in Tel Aviv in the strongest possible terms.”
+U.S. State Department deputy spokesman Mark Toner issued a statement condemning the “horrific terrorist attack in Tel Aviv in the strongest possible terms.”

 “These cowardly attacks against innocent civilians can never be justified,” he said.
 “We are in touch with Israeli authorities to express our support and concern.”

-Israeli Ambassador to the United Nations Danny Danon called on the Security Council to condemn the attack.
+Danny Danon, the Israeli ambassador to the United Nations, called on the U.N.
+Security Council to condemn the attack.